jtrip/justintriplett.com/content/RePelican.md

 A) I want to get better at python.
 B) I should have a website for this.
 C) My website should use python.
-D) I'm not good enough at python to make the website I want, from scratch. (yet)
+D) I do not currently have the specific python skills to make the website I want, from scratch.

 I looked into all the popular frameworks for making websites in python and actually learned a lot about them and when they would be used best.
 It took a lot of digging before I realized I didn't need something big and complex, and the simple features were more important to me.
 CherryPy looks like a very fun framework to build with, but I didn't want to build a system to just make posts, at least not yet.
 I wanted to write articles in markdown.
 I wanted tags on posts and pages, also different categories for posts.
 Of course I wanted Bootstrap or Foundation to makes things wonderfull, but I could add that to plain html...
 There was brief period where I considered going back to the stone age.
 I remember writting plain html by hand, it was fine... but then I wanted to dedupe my navigation code so I would use php includes... cough php? oh goodness no, I'm not going back to that.